Daemios/SpaceOverhaulMod/README.md

 - Respawn and refining services are available at spawn.
 - Ammo and guns are available for barter from spawn.
 - Hostile factions present on-world only spawn with small grid ships that can be taken down with handheld guns or a modestly-armed ground vehicles
+- oxygen rich atmosphere provides good conditions for a variety of material production processes

 #### Available Minerals
 - Gravel - Found in all non-ore voxels.